Superannuation / Personal Investment

 - An Index

 - A statistical measure of value represented by a portfolio of underlying investments.
+Originally constructed as a way to report the daily market fluctuations.
 I.e. the Dow Jones index, ASX all ordinaries index, S&P 500… etc.

 - Companies can be owned and operated as a